Raulentiul/Proiect-VF/src/TOOLS.md

 ---

+## Artifact for the intermediate report "Modular termination verification with a higher-order concurrent separation logic" (December 2022) by Justus Fasse and Bart Jacobs

+- **Website:** N/A
+- **DOI:** 10.5281/zenodo.7585369
+- **Status:** Unknown
+- **Last updated:** 2023-01-30T14:26:49.116100+00:00

+### Description
+# Artifact for the intermediate report "Modular termination verification with a higher-order concurrent separation logic" (December 2022) by Justus Fasse and Bart Jacobs

+The file contains Coq theories built on top of Iris 4.0.

+To facilitate comparison with the original Iris/HeapLang development, from which this artifact is derived, the source code is provided as a git bundle.

+## How to build

+Unpacking the git bundle
+- `git clone artifact.bundle`
+- `cd artifact`
+- You should now already be on the `HeapLangLt` branch

+To build
+- `opam repo add coq-released https://coq.inria.fr/opam/released`
+- `opam pin add coq-iris 4.0.0`
+- `dune build`

+## Directory structure

+The rough directory structure of the development is described next.
+A precise list of changes can be obtained via git's diff mechanism.

+1. The directory `modular_termination/` which defines the global ghost resource tracking the stock of call permissions, an instance of the Auth(Multiset) camera.
+The Auth(Multiset) camera is reused in the proof of the concurrent stack with helping.

+  - `auth_gmultiset.v` constructs the general Auth(Multiset) camera construction with some helper lemmas
+  - `call_permissions.v` defines the global ghost resource used to reason about HeapLang<'s stock of call permissions

+2. `iris_heap_lang/` provides an adapted version of Iris 4.0's HeapLang that defines HeapLang<.

+  - `lang.v` defines the extended syntax and semantics of HeapLang<
+  - `iris_heap_lang/primitive_laws.v` contains the `wp_burn` lemma
+  - `iris_heap_lang/termination.v` gives the definitions and proofs that a HeapLang< program with "enough burns" (defined in the same file) cannot have infinite executions

+3. `concurrent-stack-with-helping` contains the code for the case study of a concurrent stack with helping with a HoCAP-style specification.
+In general both the original code and our adaptions are present.
+In those cases, the definition with the prime (e.g. `concurrent_stack` vs. `concurrent_stack'`) is the version adapted for termination verification.

+  - `specs.v` defines the HoCAP-style specification for concurrent stacks
+  - `concurrent_stack4.v` gives an implementation satisfying the extended specification.
+The main theorems of the example are `push'_works` (`push'` corresponds to `push_inner` in the report), `push_outer_works` (`push_outer` corresponds to `push` in the report) and finally the proofs that the implementation satisfies the specification: `spec'`.
+  - `client.v` defines a simple client of the specification.
+It creates a concurrent stack and pushes 42 twice to it, once in a forked off thread and once in the original thread.

+### Used for
+- termination

+### Input formats
+(none)

+### Supported languages
+(none)

+### Supported inputs
+(none)

+### Properties verified
+- termination

+### Techniques
+(none)

+### External tools
+(none)

+### Examples
+(none)

+### References
+(none)

+---

 ## Reproduction Package for FSE 2025 Submission `A Modular Program-Transformation Framework for Reducing Specifications to Reachability'

 - **Website:** N/A